Skip to main content

 Group field study in a prominent geologic locality; includes in-class meetings, student-led presentation, and field trip; trips run during spring break, winter break, in mid-end May or intercession; dates depend on location.
 Additional fees may apply.
 See Class Schedule.
 2 to 8 undergraduate hours.
 2 to 8 graduate hours.
 May be repeated.
 Prerequisite: Consent of instructor.

-GEOL 440 - Sedimentology and Stratigraphy
+GEOL 436 - Petrology and Petrography

 GEOL 490 - Undergraduate Research